vre-hub/vre-hub.github.io/docs/rucio.md

 A default Rucio `/opt/rucio/etc/rucio.cfg` file is incorporated into the image and supplied to the container when it is run.
 The values from this default can be partially or fully overridden by either specifying parameters as environment variables or by mounting a bespoke configuration file.

-Note that if you are uploading data from the host machine where the Docker container is running, you will need to bind that directory as a volume mount for it to be accessible inside the container.

 The -v option is a volume mount, which mounts your certificates from your local directory into the docker container.
 Make sure to specify the correct origin folder for the certificates, otherwise the command will generate an empty directory inside the container!

+**To UPLOAD data from the local machine where the Docker container is running to the Rucio Data Lake, you will need to add that directory as a volume mount (with the -v tag) to the container for it to be accessible inside the container.
+Follow the commands that follow.**

 To see whether you initialized the Docker container correctly, refer to the [Docker documentation](https://docs.docker.com/get-started/).
 For example, you could run: